 Statement of Accountability and Responsibility

-The President, through the Vice President of Finance/Chief Financial Officer with the Director of Human Resources and Professional Development/EEO Officer and the Office of Human Resources, shall be responsible for enforcing Human Resources policies and procedures.
+The President, through the Vice President of Finance/Chief Financial Officer with the Director of Human Resources and the Office of Human Resources, shall be responsible for enforcing human resources policies and procedures.
 The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board approved: 9/28/06